 86450 (2000 CK33) is a small asteroid whose orbit could bring it in close proximity to Earth.
 NASA JPL has classified 2000 CK33 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2000 CK33 orbits the sun every 348 days (0.95 years), coming as close as 0.57 AU and reaching as far as 1.37 AU from the sun.
-Based on its brightness and the way it reflects light, 2000 CK33 is probably between 0.609 to 1.362 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, 2000 CK33 is probably between 0.609 to 1.362 kilometers in diameter, making it larger than ~97% of asteroids but small compared to large asteroids, very roughly comparable in size to the Golden Gate Bridge.

 The rotation of 2000 CK33 has been observed.
 It completes a rotation on its axis every 6.60 hours.